 Raspberries prefer acidic soils.
 A pH of 5.5-6.5 helps prevent iron and manganese deficiencies and annual amending to maintain appropriate acidity may be needed.

 Raspberries are susceptible to a host of diseases.
-Plant beds at least 500′ from wild patches and use caution when transplanting from existing beds, as diseases will spread into new beds.
+Plant beds at least 500′ from wild patches and use caution when transplanting from existing beds, as diseases and viruses will spread into new beds.

-Raspberry plants are vulnerable to Verticillium wilt, a pathogen transmitted by potatoes, tomatoes, peppers, eggplant, cotton, petunias, roses and other ornamental bulbs.
-Verticillium can live in soil for years, and soils must be fumigated prior to planting to kill spores.
+Raspberry plants are vulnerable to Verticillium wilt, a pathogen transmitted by potatoes, tomatoes, peppers, eggplant, cotton, petunias, roses, and other ornamental bulbs.
+Verticillium can live in soil for years, and soils must be fumigated before planting to kill spores.